jenkinsci/octopusdeploy-plugin/readme.md

 Tested and compatible with Octopus 2018.9 as of 1.9.0 of this plugin.

+## Contributing to the plugin ##

+We welcome contributions; issues, bug fixes, enhancements.
+If you are starting to work on something more detailed please reach out to support@octopus.com to ensure it aligns with what we have going on, and that we are not doubling up efforts.

+We have the following [developer focussed guidelines](./developer-guide.md) to get started working on the plugin.

 # Main Components #
 ## Post-build step - Create Release ##
 Creates a new release entry for a given project.